Privacy Policy

 1. Privacy Policy Overview

 Many choices are stored only as extension preferences so the product can remember how you configured it.
-Some features communicate with Smart Adblocker servers, but those features are limited to operational purposes described here: Enhanced Protection, AI privacy protection, rule updates, problem reports, security, support, and infrastructure reliability.
+Some features communicate with Smart Adblocker servers, but those features are limited to operational purposes described here: Enhanced Protection, rule updates, problem reports, security, support, and infrastructure reliability.
 The extension does not require a named user account or paid profile to operate.

 The product uses browser permissions because ad blocking requires page, network, tab, and storage access inside the browser.
 Those permissions are not treated as a blanket authorization to collect everything the browser can technically expose.
 Smart Adblocker separates permission from collection: a permission may be needed to block ads on a page, while collection is limited by the feature settings, the local storage model, and the disclosures in this policy.